rmuit/test/blog-postgres.md

 ### Escape sequences in strings converted to bytea

-bytea data needs to be represented with some kind of characters in SQL expressions ('input') and/or results returned from the server.
+In SQL expressions ('input') and/or results returned from the server, bytea data needs to have some kind of character representation.

 For SQL, there are two distinct types of strings which can be implicitly used as (or explicitly converted to) bytea:

 First, regular strings where any occurring backslash is used as an escape code to represent a single byte, when followed by:
 * exactly three octal digits between 000 and 377;